Patrick Ebert: Valladolid

 Ebert signed with Spain's Real Valladolid on 27 July 2012.
 He made his first La Liga appearance on 20 August, playing 86 minutes in a 1–0 away win over Real Zaragoza.

 Ebert netted six times in his first year with the Castile and León side– including twice in the 3–1 home victory against Mallorca– being first choice in a final escape from relegation.

 Spartak Moscow

 On 7 February 2014, Ebert was released from his contract with Valladolid, after having already announced the decision to wanting to leave the club and having subjected to disciplinary procedures after refusing to play against Villarreal.
 Later that day, he signed with Spartak Moscow of the Russian Premier League.

 Rayo Vallecano

 Ebert returned to Spain on 25 July 2015, joining Rayo Vallecano on a two-year contract.
 He missed the vast majority of his debut season due to an achilles tendon rupture.

 Later years

 The following two and a half seasons, Ebert competed in the German second division with FC Ingolstadt 04 and Dynamo Dresden.
 In October 2020, the 33-year-old free agent signed a one-year deal with Xanthi of the Super League Greece 2.

 Ebert joined İstanbulspor on 26 July 2022, from Kavala also in the Greek second tier.

+Coaching career

+In June 2024 Ebert became part of the coaching staff at Hertha BSC under head coach Cristian Fiél.